madwire/dockercloud-nginx-proxy/README.md

 - VIRTUAL_HOST: Domain host name, leave a space for multiple domains. e.g. `www.example.com example.com`
 - FORCE_SSL: Optional.
 This will use a self-signed cert and redirect traffic to https, its perfect when married to external services like [cloudflare](https://www.cloudflare.com/)
+- RESTRICT_MODE: Optional.
+Restricts upstream containers.
+You have the choice between the following modes:
+    - **node**: Only use containers that are on the same node as upstream.
+    - **region**: Only use containers that are in the same region as upstream. e.g. "digitalocean frankfurt 1"
+    - **none**: Does exactly what you think it does.

 ## LICENSE